pvthuy/pvthuy.github.io/README.md

 ## Welcome to Van-Thuy Phi's Page

-NEWS: I have moved to RIKEN Center for Advanced Intelligence Project (RIKEN AIP, RIKEN) as an Postdoctoral Researcher.
+NEWS: I have moved to RIKEN Center for Advanced Intelligence Project (RIKEN AIP, Nihonbashi, Tokyo) as an Postdoctoral Researcher.

 Please check my new [researchmap](https://researchmap.jp/pvt?lang=en).